lstanard/american-spoon/readme.md

 !!
 Drop-down menu with functionality for touch devices and small screens

+Search field functionality (on click, expand to include input field)

 Move recipes grid from the recipe category page over to the home page

 Recipe page -> hover over or click ingredient w/add to cart tooltip?